NovelBits/renesas-da14531-temp-sensor-beacon/Readme.md

 This is SDK6 e² studio sample project known as empty_peripheral_template.
 Modified to impplement a Temperature Sensor Beacon using the MikroE Thermo 8 Click board.

+How to integrate into SDK6 and your local workspace:

+Place this folder inside <SDK6>/projects/target_apps/ble_examples

+Then, import into e2 studio.

 ----

 # empty_peripheral_template